-- Nominee agrees to attend the induction ceremony in Florida on September 8, 2017 at the Hilton Tampa Downtown
+- Nominee agrees to attend the induction ceremony in Florida.
+Date to be determined.

 After you have prepared the preceding information and have gathered all required documents, log in to the FIHF Portal to complete the online nomination form and upload all documents.

 Nominees not selected remain active for a total of three years and may be renominated.